boston-engineering/universal-ventilator/source/README.md

 # Introduction
 The folder contains code for the Universal Ventilator project.

 # Setup
 The hardware used in this project uses an Arduino Due.
-Although the Arduino IDE can be used, this project has been developed using VSCode and Platform IO as an extension.
+This project has been developed using VSCode and Platform IO as an extension.

 Both of the above are open source.
 Using Platform IO with VSCode offers alot of flexibility, and also extensions for development and debugging.

 ## Hardware Setup

-If using the Arduino board to debug and upload, attach a micro-USB cable to the `Programming USB Port`, which is next to the barrel jack connector.
+### Downloading code
+**Recommended**:
+The firmware for this project is verly large and occupies almost 90% of the flash.
+Using the USB port to download and/or debug code is not recommended as it will take almost 2-3 minutes to upload code.

+The recommended hardware to debug is the [Segger J-Link Educational probe](https://www.segger.com/products/debug-probes/j-link/models/j-link-edu-mini/).

+Connect the USB end of the J-Link to the PC and the 10-pin connector on the other end goes to the JTAG port on the Arduino Due.

+### Debugging code
+Connect a USB cable between the PC and the USB connector away from the push button.
+This will give a serial port where print statements can be viewed and commands can be sent to the ventilator via a command set.

 ## Environment Setup